chasefranks/chasefranks.github.io/_posts/2017-10-27-the-birth-of-a-stackframe.md

 ![](/images/birth-of-a-stack-frame/16.png)

 # Summary
 The JVM starts your program by starting execution at the `main` method.
 From here different methods are invoked, and for each method a new stack frame is allocated.
 The `pc` just dances around different sequences of instructions represented as bytes, which perform operations on the current frame.
-If you can imagine all of this at work in your head, you are most of the way there to understanding most of what the JVM does.
+If you can imagine all of this at work in your head, you already understand most of what the JVM does.

 That's it!
 I hoped you enjoyed this post.
-Stay tuned for my next post where we will discuss how methods return.
+Stay tuned for my next [post](/java/jvm/2017/11/02/the-death-of-a-stackframe.html) where we will discuss how methods return.

 **Note: This post was written for [Toptal](http://www.toptal.com) to express my interest in joining the Software Developers Group**.